0xfaded/pislam/README.md

   pislam::orbCompute<640, 8>(img, keypoints, descriptors);
 ```

-Each above function is well documented in the source.
+Each of the above functions is well documented in the source code.
 Template parameters have
-been used for `vstep` and `border` width, which allow gcc to use constant
+been used for `vstep` and `border` width, allowing gcc to use constant
 offsets.
 Because ARM instructions permit only immediate relative addresses between
 -4096 to 4095, try to keep vstep small.
 For context, if gcc cannot use
 constant offsets for the ORB descriptor pattern, the code size will double.